hohkfuyuhi/hohkfuyuhi.github.io/README.md

 y denotes major changes: starts from 0\
 z denotes minor changes: starts from 1\
 <br>
+VER 0.6.1 | 19/06/19
+- COMPLETE WEBSITE OVERHAUL
+- major changes:
+  1. removed every page except index.html
+    - all content has been merged into index.html
+    - removed 2D and 3D gallery (for now)
+    - navigation now only has the "Home", "Skills", and "Contact" links, as well as the language changer buttons
+    - links now have a small animation that plays when hovering over it
+    - all content except landing page content is hidden by default via css
+    - when a link is clicked, jQuery will hide all irrelevant content, and display the relevant content
+    - this reduces the need to load a different page, and provides a better navigation experience
+  2. added an intro animation that plays when the page loads
+  3.

 VER 0.6.1 | (WIP)
 - i wanted to add more interactive elements to the website
 - i found a few amazing libraries, but it requires GSAP, and advanced JavaScript knowledge